pridolfi/wlocate/README.md

 # wlocate

-Scan Wi-Fi networks and estimate distances to hotspots based on signal strength.
+Scan Wi-Fi networks and estimate distance to hotspots based on signal strength.

 ## Usage